PandaAllIn/eufm_XF/Stage1_Proposal_Cline_Enhanced.md

 **Phase 4: Real-World Proof-of-Concept (Exemplary WP5)**
 *   **"Living Lab" Trials:** In close collaboration with end-user partners (e.g., agricultural cooperatives), the top candidate formulation will be tested in small-scale, highly controlled field settings in demarcated zones.
 These trials will be co-designed with farmers to ensure practical relevance and will provide the crucial data to validate the technology in a relevant environment (TRL 5-6).
+*   **JRC Knowledge Centre Collaboration:** Building on the project's scientific foundation, we will establish collaborative links with the European Commission's Joint Research Centre (JRC) Knowledge Centre for plant health, particularly leveraging their expertise in phytosanitary risk assessment and their comprehensive databases on *X. fastidiosa* distribution and impact.
+This collaboration will enhance the project's policy relevance and ensure our findings contribute to evidence-based EU policy development.

 This robust, multi-stage methodology ensures that the project's ambitious goals are pursued through a logical, scientifically sound, and de-risked pathway, maximising the probability of success.
 The integration of end-users from the design of field trials onwards embodies the **Multi-Actor Approach** required by the call, ensuring our solution is not only effective but also practical and adoptable.